Robert Milkins

-Robert Milkins (born 6 March 1976) is an English professional snooker player.
-Considered one of the most naturally talented and quickest players in the game, Milkins has been a mainstay on the tour since regaining his tour card in 1998.
+Robert Milkins (born 6 March 1976) is an English professional snooker player known for quick play.
+Milkins has been a member of snooker's main tour since regaining a tour card in 1998.

-Milkins reached a career high rank of 12 in 2014 and has been in and around the worlds top 32 for two decades.
+Milkins reached a career high rank of 12 in 2014 and 2023, and has been in and around the world's top 32 for two decades.
 At age 46, after 27 years as a professional, he won his first ranking title at the 2022 Gibraltar Open, becoming the oldest first-time winner of a ranking event since Doug Mountjoy at the 1988 UK Championship.
 He won his second ranking title at the 2023 Welsh Open, where he also secured the BetVictor Series bonus of £150,000 for winning the most cumulative prize money across the series' eight events.